devs-vipul/star-universe/README.md

 npm run dev
 or
 yarn dev
-Open your browser and navigate to `http://localhost:3000` to view the application.
+Open your browser and navigate to `http://localhost:5173` or `http://localhost:<hosted_port>` to view the application.

 ### Building for Production